nwoolls/spl-webmarkupmin-net9-from-net8/README.md

 # README

-This repository functions to reproduce an error on startup with WebMarkupMin 2.18+, specifically when the WebMarkupMin NuGet package is consumed from a .NET 8 classlib, which is in turn consumed by a .NET 8 project.
+This repository functions to reproduce an error on startup with WebMarkupMin 2.18+, specifically when the WebMarkupMin NuGet package is referenced from a .NET 8 classlib, which is in turn consumed by a .NET 9 project.

 ## Steps to reproduce